 4. How can I prepare for residency interviews?

 You can prepare by participating in mock interviews and structuring your answers to common questions in advance so that you are not caught off guard during the interview.
-Additionally, you have the option of investing in residency interview preparation services as they can significantly improve your performance.
+Additionally, you have the option of investing in residency interview prep services as they can significantly improve your performance.

 5. Why should I keep my answers under two minutes?